kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

     query: SELECT {{ board.metric }} as m1 FROM data.time_series WHERE timestamp > {{ page.timestamp }}
 {% endfor %}
 ```
+{% endraw  %}

-And then described like this:
+And then consumed like this:

 ```yaml
 template: dashboards.yml